Awards, Fellowships & Scholarships

 College of Science & Technology Awards

-The Dean’s Award for Outstanding Teaching Assistant is awarded to a College of Science and Technology graduate student who demonstrates exemplary teaching and is making significant contributions to the field of STEM education through outreach and mentoring.
+The Dean’s Award for Outstanding Teaching Assistant is awarded to a College of Science and Technology graduate student who demonstrates exemplary teaching as well as makes significant contributions to the field of STEM education through outreach and mentoring.

 University Awards, Fellowships & Scholarships

 For the Doctoral Dissertation Completion Grant, departments nominate doctoral students who have completed all requirements for the degree, except the required dissertation, and are advanced to candidacy.
 The Doctoral Dissertation Completion Grant includes a stipend and one credit of tuition remission.
 The award is for five months.